A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-Given the multitude of heterogeneous wireless devices and edge infrastructures that exist in the Metaverse, VR broadcasts need to be transmitted in heterogeneous networks (HetNets)~\cite{tsiropoulos2017cooperation, feng2020smart}, which allow any VR broadband users to access the Metaverse via one of the following three modes: Macrocell Broadcasting, millimeter Wave (mmWave) small cell unicasting, and Device-to-Device (D2D) multicasting: \begin{itemize} \item \textbf{Macrocell Broadcasting}: The quality of the evolutionary multimedia broadcast multicast service (eMBMS) offered to users by the macrocell base station depends on the wireless users with the worst connection quality~\cite{gimenez20195g}.
-The reason is that macrocells multicast/broadcast Metaverse multimedia content to all VR users within their coverage area with the identical quality of service.
-This mode provides services that do not adaptively adjust to a particular user's connection data, so the data rate depends on the user with the worst connection. \item \textbf{mmWave small cell unicasting}: VR users with poor connectivity to macrocells may consider establishing a wireless connection with their nearest mmWave cell for VR services~\cite{elbamby2018edge}.
-In this way, VR service providers can extend the coverage of VR transmissions by providing VR video content to users via unicast from mmWave cell base stations. \item \textbf{D2D multicasting}: To enhance the utilization of unoccupied uplink channel resources, VR users can adaptively form D2D multicast clusters and send shared reused tracking signals to service providers.
-D2D communication can improve multimedia content delivery by increasing the total bit rate within the cell while ensuring short-term equality among users~\cite{militano2015single}. \end{itemize} Based on these three types of transmission schemes, the authors in~\cite{feng2020smart} propose an intelligent transmission mode selection framework to improve VR transmission throughput, using unsupervised learning for D2D clustering and reinforcement learning (RL) for online transmission mode selection.
+\paragraph{VR streaming model selection} The VR content of the Metaverse is expected to be delivered in 6G heterogeneous networks (HetNets)~\cite{tsiropoulos2017cooperation, feng2020smart}.
+First, VR content delivered in marcocell broadcasting can provide the largest coverage but identical QoS to all VR users within the coverage of marcocells~\cite{gimenez20195g}.
+Second, to improve the performance of marcocell broadcasting, small cell unicasting VR streaming~\cite{elbamby2018edge} can help marcocells to extend their coverage and thus improve QoS of the VR streaming system.
+To efficiently utilize the available communication resources of mobile devices, VR users can also adaptively participate in device-to-device (D2D) multicast clusters and send shared reused tracking signals to service providers.
+In this way, the performance of the VR steaming system can be improved by increasing the total bit rate within the cell while ensuring short-term equality among users~\cite{militano2015single}.
+To provide accurate indoor positioning services to VR users, the authors in~\cite{wang2022meta} develop a VR service provisioning model over terahertz (THz) /visible light communication (VLC) wireless networks.
+The THz/VLC wireless networks~\cite{chaccour2022can} are capable of providing larger available bandwidth for the VR content transmission requiring unprecedentedly high data rate~\cite{abbas2010constructing}.
+In the proposed framework, VR users can turn on a suitable VLC access point and select the base station with which they are associated.
+Aiming at the quick adaptation of new users' movement patterns, they propose a meta reinforcement learning (RL) algorithm to maximize the average number of successfully served users.
+Finally, to integrate these three types of streaming schemes, the authors in~\cite{feng2020smart} propose an intelligent streaming mode selection framework to improve the throughput of VR streaming systems, using unsupervised learning for D2D clustering and RL for online transmission mode selection.
 From their performance evaluation results, the proposed hybrid transmission mode selection framework can achieve more than twice the average data rate as compared to the baseline schemes that only rely on small cell unicasting or macrocell broadcasting.